-Simply put, Microsoft Azure is a cloud platform with an ever-expanding sets of cloud services that help organizations build and run applications.
+Microsoft Azure is a cloud platform with an ever-expanding set of cloud services that help organizations build and run applications.
 With a wide range of tools and functions, Azure lets you build, test, deploy, and manage applications and services hosted in the cloud.
 The flexibility of serverless computing enables teams to quickly scale applications and seamlessly operate hybrid cloud infrastructures.

-Cloud computing skyrocketed onto the market 10+ years ago and has been widely adopted for the scalability and accelerated innovation it brings organization.
+Serverless computing emerged onto the market 10+ years ago and has been widely adopted for the scalability and accelerated innovation it brings.
 Now, organizations are evolving their cloud strategy to include hybrid, multi-cloud, which enables cloud-native application development and deployment.

 As organizations shift to hybrid cloud environments, there are two platforms really dominating the market and Microsoft Azure is the fastest growing with adoption rates skyrocketing.

 Let’s dig into what Azure is all about and some of the use cases.

 As on-prem data centers become obsolete, and organizations look to modernize, Azure has the flexibility and scalability to adapt to the business needs of your organic IT landscape.
 Azure shines when it comes to building and running your software with speed and agility, empowering developers to build productively and innovate faster.

 Microsoft Azure has an abundant number of service offerings to drive innovation such as Azure HDInsight for Apache Hadoop, Spark, and Kafka, Azure Container Instances for easy container deployment, and Azure Kubernetes Service.
 All these diverse use cases allow for development with containers and Kubernetes, serverless, and more.